Chop House Market Street

-Edinburgh's second Chop House – a sister to the 2015 original in Leith from the guys behind Monteiths and Sygn – anchors a row of independent shops and cafés at the New Waverley Arches.
+Edinburgh's second Chop House – a sister to the Leith original – anchors the row of independent shops and cafés at the New Waverley Arches.
 The interior is a real treat – a chunky metal frame sitting inside the arch’s curvy glints of granite and stone.
-On entry there’s the expected hit of charcoal, but with a slightly bitter edge, moving the vibe away from family barbeque to something altogether darker and sexier.
-Service is brisk and confident: well-drilled staff recite cuts and cooking temperatures while pouring water from carafes with satisfyingly clunky cork stoppers.
-Starters focus on sharing (mostly) fishy bites – tempura prawns, crispy squid – but it’s the meat which takes top billing here.
+On entry there’s a hit of bitter charcoal – don’t think family BBQ though, this is something altogether sexier and more sophisticated.
+Service is brisk and confident: well-drilled staff recite cuts and recommended cooking temperatures.
+Starters are sharing (mostly fishy) bites – tempura prawns, crispy squid – but of course the meat takes top billing here.
 Sourced mainly from Shaw’s of Lauder and Hardiesmill then dry-aged in house for 35 days, there are four cuts: rump, sirloin, rib-eye and fillet as well as larger sharing cuts like chateaubriand.
 And it’s pretty damn near perfect – cooked exactly as it should be, properly seasoned, with a smoky crust.
 Sides are strong (but with only a sauce included, the bill will mount up if you go mad for the chips).
-All in, this is the perfect place for a seal the deal steak.
+The perfect place for a seal the deal steak.

 - High point: That steak